pytexas/pytexas.github.io/input/speaking/index.md

 - General Python programming
 - Web Applications
+- Python Game Development
+- DevOps
 - GIS
 - Scientific Computing
+- AI/Machine Learning
+- Software Testing
 - Data Visualization
+- Python in Education
+- Open Source and Community
+- And more!

 Some other ideas might be: